-The SPD electromagnetic calorimeter is placed between the Range Sysiem and the magnet coils, as shown in Figs.1.2 and ??.
-It consists of a barrel and two end-caps, covering 4π solid angle.
+The SPD electromagnetic calorimeter is placed between the Range System and the magnet coils, as shown in Figs.1.2 and 4.1.
+It consists of a barrel and two end-caps, covering a 4π solid angle.
 The outer dimensions of the calorimeter are determined by the inner size of the muon system.
-The thickness of the calorimeter is determined by the required thickness of the active part and size of the readout block, consisting of photodiode and amplifier boards, as well as size of the flexible part of the fibers.
+The thickness of the calorimeter is determined by the required thickness of the active part and the size of the readout block consisting of photodiode and amplifier boards, as well as by the size of the flexible part of the fibers.

-For efficient absorption of electrons and photons with energies up to 10 GeV, calorimeter thickness, 1928 which is defined by the number of sampling layers, should be at least 18-20 X0 in terms of radiation 1929 lengths X0.
-For sampling structure of 1.5 mm scintillator and 0.5 mm lead, 200 layers are required for 1930 thickness of 18.6 X0, which sets the length of the active part to 400 mm.
-The period of the structure is 1931 set to 2 mm in order to avoid optical contact between lead and scintillator, and because of connection 1932 technique involving special "Lego" spikes.
-Flexible parts of the fibers take up 8 cm.
-Transverse size 1933 of calorimeter cell should be of the order of Molière radius of calorimeter medium, which is in turn 1934 defined by the scintillator-to-lead sampling ratio.
-The selected structure has Molière radius of 2.4 cm.
-1935 Separation efficiency of two photons with energies from 200 MeV to 500 MeV depends on the cell size 1936 and reaches a plateau at the cell size of 40 mm, as was determined in MC simulation.
-Therefore we have 1937 selected 40 mm cell granularity for both barrel and end-caps.
-Cells in the barrel part of the calorimeter 1938 have trapezoidal shape in azimuthal direction to minimize gaps between modules.
-The vertex angle of 1939 the trapezoid equals to 1.58° .
-1940
+For efficient absorption of electrons and photons with energies up to 10 GeV, the calorimeter thickness, 1886 which is defined by the number of sampling layers, should be at least $18 \div 20 \text{ X}0$ in terms of radiation 1887 lengths X_0 .
+For the sampling structure of a 1.5-mm scintillator and 0.5-mm lead, 200 layers are required for a thickness of $18.6 X_0$, which sets the length of the active part to 400 mm.
+The period of the structure 1889 is set to 2 mm in order to avoid optical contact between the lead and the scintillator, and because of the 1890 connection technique involving special "Lego" spikes.
+The flexible parts of the fibers take up 8 cm.
+1891 The transverse size of the calorimeter cell should be of the order of the effective Molière radius of the 1892 calorimeter medium, which is, in its turn, defined by the scintillator-to-lead sampling ratio.
+The selected 1893 structure has a Molière radius of 2.4 cm.
+The separation efficiency of two photons with energies from 1894 200 MeV to 500 MeV depends on the cell size and reaches a plateau at a cell size of 40 mm, as was 1895 determined in the MC simulation.
+Therefore, we have selected 40 mm cell granularity for both barrel 1896 and end-caps.
+Cells in the barrel part of the calorimeter have trapezoidal shape in the azimuthal direction 1897 to minimize the gaps between the modules.
+The vertex angle of the trapezoid equals 1.58°.
+1898

-1941 A schematic drawing of the calorimeter, which is limited in size by the muon system, is shown in 1942 Fig.4.21(a).
+A schematic drawing of the calorimeter, which is limited in size by the muon system, is shown in Fig.4.16(a).
 The limits of the calorimeter zone are shown as a thick line.
-Holes of size 160×160 1943 mm2 in the centers of end-caps for the beam pipe are shown.
+Holes of the size 160×160 mm2 in the centers of the end-caps for the beam pipe are shown.

-The inner size of the barrel part is limited by radius of magnetic coils, whereas the outer size is limited by the dimensions of the muon range system.
+The inner size of the barrel part is limited by radius of the magnetic coils, whereas the outer size is limited by the dimensions of the muon range system.
 The thickness of the active part is 400 mm, which corresponds to 18.6 X_0 .
-This corresponds to 200 layers of scintillator and lead of width 1.5 mm and 0.5 mm respectively.
+This corresponds to 200 layers of the scintillator and lead of 1.5 mm and 0.5 mm width.

-Barrel part of the calorimeter has 19712 cells of trapezoidal shape in azimuthal direction with vertex angle of 1.58° and front face size of 34 mm, and rectangular shape in polar angle direction with size of 40 mm (Fig.4.21(b)).
+The barrel part of the calorimeter has 19712 cells of trapezoidal shape in the azimuthal direction with a vertex angle of 1.58°, and a front face size of 34 mm, and rectangular shape in the direction along the beam axis with a size of 40 mm (Fig.4.16(b)).
 The total weight of the barrel part is 40 tons.